K. Special Arrangements

 Persons auditing courses with limited laboratory or computer facilities must secure the explicit permission of the instructor to do so, and should understand that regularly enrolled students must at all times have priority in using such facilities.
 Computer or language laboratory facilities should be employed by auditors only during times when they are not in heavy demand, and in certain courses charges for computer use may be necessary.
 General access to the campus computing network may not be available to auditors.

 It is the usual expectation that an auditor does not take tests or examinations or write papers for a course for evaluation by the instructor.
 Occasionally, however, an auditor may wish to do such work and may request the instructor to evaluate it.
 If the instructor wishes to cooperate with the auditor in this way, the instructor does so on a voluntary basis and not as an obligation.

 The University Registrar’s Office does not keep a record of courses audited.
 It is not possible, therefore, for a student’s transcript to show that a course has been audited, or for a transcript to be issued that records the auditing of a course.

-Persons interested in auditing a course should visit the Yale College Special Programs Office, 55 Whitney Avenue, Suite 420.
+Persons interested in auditing a course should contact the Yale College Dean's Office, 1 Prospect Street, Academic Affairs suite (lower level).